FreeTubeApp/FreeTube/README.md

 * View and search your local subscriptions, playlists and history
 * Organize your subscriptions into "Profiles" to create a more focused feed
 * Export & import subscriptions
-* Youtube Trending
+* YouTube Trending
-* Youtube Chapters
+* YouTube Chapters
 * Most popular videos page based on the set Invidious instance
 * SponsorBlock
 * DeArrow